silverweed/lifish-edit/README.md

 LifishEdit is a small graphical level editor for [Lifish](https://github.com/silverweed/lifish).
 It's currently work-in-progress and not fully working yet.

 Currently working on:
 - Linux
 - MacOS

-**TODO**: fix walls; change RClick to something else on Mac.

 ## Installation

+A Crystal compiler (at least version 0.20) is required.

 Building: